 With back-to-school drawing near, your kids are likely lobbying for a new backpack or the hottest sneakers.

-But health officials say you shouldn’t overlook an important staple of their daily school life: a well-insulated, properly packed lunch box.
+But health officials say you shouldn’t overlook an important staple of their daily school life: a well-insulated, properly packed healthy lunch.

 Keeping an eye on the weather and being mindful that what you pack for school lunch—and how you pack it—could make a big difference in your child’s health.